predictive-powers 0.6.0

 for (ToolCall call : reply.getToolCalls()) {

-// print them for illustrative purposes
+// Print call for illustrative purposes

 System.out.println("CALL " + " > " + call);